ivarref/memoize-ttl/README.md

 ## Warning

 Caching is done per arguments.
-Expired entries is never removed, only overwritten *if* the function is called again with the identical arguments.
+Expired entries is never removed, only overwritten *if* the function is called again with identical arguments.
 Thus if you call the caching function with different arguments enough times, you may run out of memory.

 ## TODO